MellevdB/optoacoustic-dashboard/README.md

 └── dashboard.ipynb    # Code + narrative for generating the visualizations

 pdf/
-└── final_report.pdf   # Exported LaTeX-based PDF with all results and discussion
+└── Assignment_2__Data_Story.pdf   # Exported LaTeX-based PDF with all results and discussion

 environment.yml        # Conda environment file
 README.md              # This file